ianwagner/tak-tag/README.md

 Streamlit app writes previously used sheet and folder names to `.tak_history.json` located in the project root and provides them in dropdown menus for quick reuse.
-Edit or delete this file if you need to clear your history.
+Edit or delete this file if you need to clear your

+history.

+If two sheets or folders share the same name, separate records are kept for each ID.
+In the dropdown these entries appear as the name followed by the first few characters of the ID, letting you pick the correct one when titles match.

 ### CLI Example